rummik/vira.so/readme.md

 would be to flag players who abruptly jump locations at very high speeds.
 So for short distances we should assume walking or some other land transportation, and for longer distances we should assume flight.
-Adjustments might need to be made for high-speed ground transportation, like bullet trains, but this should be something we can tweak as time goes on.
+Adjustments might need to be made for high-speed ground transportation, like bullet trains, or vacuum tubes, but this is something we can tweak as time goes on.

 <!-- TODO: make note of the glitch and viral attributes somewhere -->